-The Woodill Wildfire rode the lip of a wave sweeping over America in the early 1950s.
-Sports cars had been absent from the scene for too long.
-But that was about to change.
-The great makers of the classic era - Auburn, Duesenberg, Marmon and Stutz - were all pulled under by the Great Depression.
+The Woodill Wildfire rode the lip of a wave sweeping over early 1950s America.
+Sports cars had been absent from the scene for too long, but that was about to change.
+The great makers of the classic era - Auburn, Duesenberg, Marmon and Stutz - had all been pulled under by the Great Depression of the 1930s.
 The 1940s were pretty much consumed by war and its aftermath, with little energy remaining for the frivolity of sports cars.
 But as servicemen began to return home, they brought with them a taste for the fast, minimalist machines - Morgans, Singers, Rileys and Triumphs - they had on occasion flogged through the English countryside.
 Detroit was at the time busy filling America's pent up demand for cars, any cars, with stodgy old sedans based on pre-war designs.
 By the late 40s a few British roadsters were being imported, namely MGs and Jaguars.
 But they weren’t really suited to American needs.
 By the dawn of the 1950s, the time became right for an all-American sports car.
 Everyone knows about the Chevrolet Corvette, the fiberglass dream car that wowed the nation, if not exactly the sales charts, when it debuted in mid-1953.
 Many credit the Corvette as being the first post-war American fiberglass sports car.
 Many are wrong.
 Predating the Vette by a month was the Woodill Wildfire, a luscious little roadster that, had history taken a different turn, might have been the one known as “America’s Sports Car”.

 B.R.
 “Woody” Woodhill owned the largest Dodge dealership in Southern California, and the one of the biggest in the nation.
 He was also the youngest, having bought out his father in 1948 at the age of 33.
 By 1952, he had added a Willys-Jeep franchise to the Downey, CA property.
 Driving a new Dodge or Willys every few months was nice, but being young, wealthy and full of spirit, it’s quite understandable that Woody Woodill wanted something a bit more fun.